proxmox/ceph/ceph/doc/cephfs/cephfs-mirroring.rst

 This allows a user to add a non-existent directory for synchronization.
 The mirror daemon would mark the directory as failed and retry (less frequently).
-When the directory comes to existence, the mirror daemons would unmark the failed state upon successfull snapshot synchronization.
+When the directory comes to existence, the mirror daemons would unmark the failed state upon successful snapshot synchronization.

 When mirroring is disabled, the respective `fs mirror status` command for the file system